Sports Medicine Institute

 The Sports Medicine Institute will expose students to innovative methods of medical care for the nation’s most elite athletes as well as the career options available.
 The program will provide hands-on experiences ranging from the very building blocks of sports medicine to the integration of advanced techniques to injury prevention, rehabilitation, and athletic performance.
-Students will learn from the father of Sports Medicine, Dr. Gary Poehling as well as countless experienced orthopedic medical professionals, trainers, coaches and athletes themselves.
+Students will learn from the esteemed expert, Dr. Gary Poehling as well as countless experienced orthopedic medical professionals, trainers, coaches and athletes themselves.
 This institute allows students who have both a passion for medicine and sports the ability to experience the field of Sports Medicine first hand.

-Program Length: 1 week session
+Program Length: 1-week session

-Program Tuition: $2,250
+Program Tuition: $2,700

-Location: Winston-Salem, NC – Wake Forest University Campus
+Location: Winston-Salem, NC – Wake Forest University Reynolda Campus

 *Courses carry no secondary school or college credit.
 Upon completion of the program, an official Wake Forest University certificate of achievement will be awarded to all Sports Medicine Institute participants.